 I use this 35mm film camera for all of my personal work and have recently started incorporating it into my commissioned work as well.
 I won't go too deep into why I love shooting film, but there is a freedom in it that I do not get when shooting digital.
 Especially when traveling for personal reasons, it allows me to recognize the moments that I want captured much more easily and naturally, and then once the shot is taken, forget about it.
 A lot of times when shooting digital, I find myself taking the shot, looking at it, and then thinking about how I'm going to edit or what I need to do differently or "dang, this doesn't look nearly as cool as it does in real life."
 All these things distract from the moment, but when shooting film, I can capture the things that matter, and then very quickly shift back into being in the moment.
 The Minolta CLE itself is small, straightforward, and just really fun to use.
 I shoot primarily with Portra 160 and push one stop.

 I am a big fan of their products and regularly use their camera strap and capture clip system.
 With those fancy little dongles on my camera at all times, I can easily switch out between different kinds of straps and attach the camera to the shoulder strap on my backpack so it is always accessible.
 For concerts, I use their Sling bag and for travel, I use the Everyday Backpack.
-(If interested in their products, click here to receive a free gift with your purchase!)
+(If interested in their products, click here to receive a discount on your next purchase!)

 I use their money maker strap when I am shooting American Ninja Warrior.
 I'd say, on average, 10 people a night ask me about it.
 It looks super cool, but it is also incredibly comfortable and helps me keep my back in good posture when shooting long nights.

 I use their accessory bags to carry all sorts of things and love their Mountain Pack with an added camera insert when I don't have to carry as much camera gear.

 If you have any questions, feel free to reach out!